 Budgeting for Christmas takes time and initial effort but the weight off your shoulders is worth it.

-By planning ahead for my gift, food and travel costs, I find that I enjoy Christmas more when I know I’m spending money within my budget and that the only hangover I’ll be worrying about after Christmas will be wine induced.
+The whole point of Christmas is to enjoy time with those you care about.
+You’ll enjoy this time a lot more if you’re not worrying about your bank balance or credit limit.
+By planning ahead for my gift, food, and travel costs, I find that I enjoy Christmas more when I know I’m spending money within my budget and that the only hangover I’ll be worrying about after Christmas will be wine induced.